CodeClimbersIO/.github/profile/README.md

 ## How can I help?
 Check out the issues page and start to contribute!
 Please join our [Discord Community](https://discord.gg/zBnu8jGnHa) to ask any questions and learn more.

-**Some ideas to get you started in Discord:**
-🙋‍♀️ A short introduction - tell us a little about yourself
-🍿 Fun facts - what do you like to eat for breakfast?
-Favorite movie? -- as long as it's LOTR
-💡 Ideas - what do you think we should build? 🔨 what would you like to build?